 Several years ago we commissioned a Green Audit of the parish buildings seeking to find ways to reduce our ‘carbon footprint’.
 A number of recommendations emerged, which we continue to follow up.
 We are also currently working with Greening Sacred Spaces (an ecumenical environmental group) to monitor our ongoing energy and water use to help provide incentives to further improve our building’s energy efficiency.

 St Thomas represents the Anglican Church of Canada in Alta Vista and South Ottawa.
 It is therefore important that we be aware, and stay aware, of the social needs and priorities of our neighbours.
 Every two or three years we host a Community Consultation, to which we invite representatives of key community organizations and associations, faith groups, schools, etc., to discuss emerging community needs and priorities.
 Results of these conversations help us strengthen our community networks and shape our own parish actions.

 At this time every fall, we ask parish members to consider prayerfully how they will financially support St Thomas and its ministries in the next year.
 We ask that they indicate this support by completing a Response Form (pledge) and returning it to the St Thomas Envelope Secretary.
-The Stewardship pledge documents for 2022 are listed below, together with links (the italicized text) to each.
+The Stewardship pledge documents for 2024 are listed below, with links below.
 They include:

 If you have questions, please contact Derwyn Sangster, Stewardship Committee Chair, at firstname.lastname@example.org or 613-733-9345